mattbowen/vagrant-python/README.md

 * run "vagrant ssh" when the box is finished setting itself up

 TODO:
-* Find a way to build python that allows tipfy to not throw import errors
 * Test django apps
 * Refactor puppet profile to be more general